jboss-developer/jboss-eap-quickstarts/xa-transactions/README.md

 recover the row before you have the chance to look at it.)
 To start the H2 console cd in the bin directory of the download and type:

-            java -jar h2\*.jar
+            java -jar h2*.jar

     The console is available at the url <http://http://localhost:8082>.
-Use jdbc:h2:file:/tmp/test2 for the database url and sa/sa for the username/password.
-Enter the query
+Use jdbc:h2:file:/tmp/test2 for the database url and sa/sa for the username/password (these should correspond to what you configured in standalone.xml - [ref 2](#2)).
+Once you are logged in enter the query

-            select * from xa\_kvpair
+            select * from xa_kvpair

-    to see that the pair you entered is not present.
+    to see that the pair you entered is *not* present.
 To see that there is a transaction pending enter the query

             SELECT * FROM INFORMATION_SCHEMA.IN_DOUBT